Venafi/aws-private-ca-policy-venafi/README.md

     ```

 1. Encrypt the credentials for authenticating with the Venafi service.
 This will be the TPP password for Venafi Platform
-or the API key for Venafi Cloud.
+or the API key for Venafi as a Service.
     ```bash
     aws kms encrypt --key-id ${KEY_ID} --plaintext <password or API key> | jq -r .CiphertextBlob
     ```